oceenachi/Home-service-Application/README.md

-# spring-boot-tutorials
+# simple-spring-boot-application
-A repository for spring boot tutorials
+Sample of a simple spring boot application that performs basic CRUD operations and send email services.